You can apply to take a private (personalised) registration number off a vehicle to:

-The registration number will be retained in the name of the registered keeper.
+The private number will be retained in the name of the registered keeper.
 You’ll need to remove the number before you sell or destroy the vehicle, or you’ll lose the right to use it.

 This service is available from 7am to 7pm.

 - the 11 digit document reference number from the latest V5C vehicle registration certificate (logbook)